er0k/prox/README.md

 these are some scripts to make a public wifi hotspot using a dd-wrt router that automatically connects to a random proxy

-we will assume you main (private) subnet is at 10.11.11.0/24 and your dd-wrt (public) subnet is 192.168.0.0/24
+we will assume your main (private) subnet is at 10.11.11.0/24 and your dd-wrt (public) subnet is 192.168.0.0/24